Compare Popular Online Construction Management Programs

 What is a Construction Manager?

 Construction management is a specialized form of project management.
 Construction management controls the planning, design, and construction phases of a project.
-The Construction manager must oversee and ensure completion of every step from the beginning ( pre-design concepts) to the final punch-out or closing of the project.
+These managers must oversee and ensure completion of every step from the beginning (pre-design concepts) to the closing of the project.
 Construction management is a professional service for the benefit of property owners, developers, public entities, and government agencies.

 Get Matched With Construction Management Programs